WebGL Fundamentals for Visualizations

 }

-const loc = gl.getUniformLocation(program, 'u_projection');
+const loc: WebGLUniformLocation | null = gl.getUniformLocation(program, 'u_projection');

-// gl.uniformMatrix4fv expects column-major order.
-Transpose must be false.
+// gl.uniformMatrix4fv expects column-major order; transpose must be false.

 gl.uniformMatrix4fv(loc, false, matrix);